 Currently the Art Academy of Latvia is the most significant institution of art and design in Latvia.
 It offers knowledge and skills to anyone interested in becoming an independent and accomplished artist.

 There are three study programmes in the Academy that offer a contemporary arts education based on local traditions:

-- Bahelor of Arts - BA degree programme in arts (four-year studies)
+- Bahelor of Arts - Bachelor degree programme in Arts (4-year studies)

-- Master of Arts - MA degree programme in arts(two-year studies)
+- Master of Arts - Master degree programme in Arts (2-year studies)

-- Doctor of Arts - Doctoral degree programme in arts (three-year studies)
+- Doctor of Arts - Doctoral degree programme in Arts (3-year studies)

 The Academy also organises and involves in various local and international projects, exhibitions, symposiums, mobility programs and other creative activities with aim to provide students the opportunity to broaden their view, gain new experiences and establish new contacts between professionals in different art and design fields - both nationally and globally.

 Around 700 students study at the Art Academy of Latvia every year.
 And we are most pleased that the study process is characterized by exceptionally good collaboration between students and their professors.